njgibbon/fend/README.md

 Consistent is clean.
 Clean is good.
 Don't overthink it. :ok_hand:

 # GitHub Action
-See [.github/workflows/fend.yaml](.github/workflows/fend.yaml) as the Action is run on this repo!
+See [.github/workflows/fend.yaml](.github/workflows/fend.yaml) as the Action is run on this repository!

 See **Configuration** for additonal options.
 ```